edenreich/Autos/README.md

 }
 ```

-For easy use please import the postman collection that found in postman folder.
+For easy use please import the postman collection that found in the postman folder.

 #### TODO

-- Implement authentication / gaurds.
+- Implement authentication / guards.
 - Automate the process of checking incomming inquiries.
 - Build a dashboard to display the locations of the cars using ajax long polling.